-Cavanagh (1990) and Nelson (1983) have described the period from 1771 to 1800 when some 170 Australian species were introduced to England, Nelson (1990) outlining the heyday of Australian plants that lasted from about 1800 to 1835 in both England and across continental Europe in the wake of the scientific voyages (see also Elliot & Jones 1980, pp. 14-30).
-Most of the Australian plants on the continent at this time also originated from Britain, arriving during the Napoleonic era (Duchess of Hamilton & Bruce 1998), with just a few from France (Nelson 1990).
+Nelson (1983) and Cavanagh (1990) have described the period of Australian plant propagule export from 1771 to 1800 when some 170 Australian species were introduced to England.
+Nelson (1990) also outlines the heyday of Australian plants that lasted from about 1800 to 1835 – not only in England but across continental Europe – in the wake of scientific voyages (see also Elliot & Jones 1980, pp. 14-30).
+Most of the Australian plants grown on the continent at this time originated from Britain, arriving during the Napoleonic era (Duchess of Hamilton & Bruce 1998), with just a few from France (Nelson 1990).

-In 1772 the first seedlings were raised at Kew, the plants becoming more generally available by 1795.
-By 1806 Kew had accumulated a fine Australian collection.
-After a visit to Kew, Brown listed among others, 16 species of Banksia alone (see his Plantae Novae Hollandiae in Horti Regio Kewensi crescentes … cited in Nelson 1990).
-Australian plants are also listed in the second edition of Kew’s plant catalogue, Hortus Kewensis, of 1810 and by the 1820s Australian plants could be seen in other botanic gardens and the provinces.
-Later collectors who maintained the Kew tradition of collecting and returning plants to London included the Cunningham brothers Allan (1791-1839) and Richard (1793-1835), Charles Fraser (1791-1831), Ronald Gunn (1808-1881), William Baxter (fl.
+In 1772 the first Australian seedlings were raised at Kew, the plants becoming more generally available by 1795 so, by 1806, Kew had accumulated a fine Australian collection.
+Botanist Robert Brown assisted in the compilation of an inventory of plants grown at Kew, and in edition two of William Aiton’s Hortus Kewensis (1810-1813) his Plantae Novae Hollandiae in Horti Regio Kewensi crescentes . . . included 95 species, including 16 Banksia and 10 Acacia.
+By the 1820s Australian plants were available in the provinces and other botanic gardens in Europe.
+Later Australian collectors at this time, who maintained the Kew tradition of returning plants to London, included George Caley (1770-1829), George Suttor (1774-1859), the Cunningham brothers, Allan (1791-1839) and Richard (1793-1835), Charles Fraser (1791-1831), Ronald Gunn (1808-1881), William Baxter (fl.
 1820s-30s) and Philip Gidley King (see Barker & Barker 1990).

 The early days of botanical collecting in Australia have been described many times.
-Here I shall simply provide a check list of early collectors and a check list of publications where the first descriptions appeared.
+Here I shall simply provide a short list of early collectors and a checklist of the major publications where the first descriptions of Australian plants appeared.
 Many of the early collections were held at Banks’s house in Sloane Square London where they were catalogued by two of Linnaeus’s students Daniel Solander and George Dryander.
 But most of these were formally described by other botanists, sometimes based on plants in this herbarium but also from subsequent collections.

 Major collectors (in order of birth):